mvysny/photocloud-frame-slideshow/.github/ISSUE_TEMPLATE.md

 ratings discourage new users from using PhotoCloud.
 That means less bugs reported and fixed, less features asked and implemented, and I get paid less which discourages me from implementing more features.
 Thanks!

-Since the Google Play revenue is just peanuts, please consider posting a bounty on the bug.
-Posting a bounty reduces the fix time to days.